The Story of Our Boutique Hotel in Key West

 Key West Hospitality

-Today, the Tropical Inn is one of the most unique, romantic, and stylish small lodging choices in Key West, infused with homelike, welcoming warmth.
-Jane, Allen, Brandi and Shelby's enthusiasm for sharing this very special place is infectious, and they are always ready to welcome new friends into the Tropical Inn family.
+Today, the Tropical Inn is one of the most unique, romantic, and stylish small lodging choices in Key West, infused with homelike, welcoming warmth and dedicated to providing the very best in guest experience.
+The staff’s enthusiasm for sharing this very special place is infectious, and they are always ready to welcome new friends into the Tropical Inn family.
 Their concept of what makes a perfect island hideaway manifests itself in every detail of the Tropical Inn.
 The day-to-day operation is a personal, hands-on endeavor, ensuring a quality experience for each guest.
-Someone is always available for help with anything a guest may need, even if it's just for a friendly chat in the garden or on the back porch, over breakfast.

-We do not have a commercial kitchen, so public health licensing regulations prohibit us from serving a hot, cooked-to-order breakfast, as might be expected in B&Bs in other US locales.
-This is typical in Key West.
-Instead, we offer fresh and ample "continental plus" fare, served buffet-style on the back porch of the Main House each morning.
+Breakfast is fresh and ample “continental plus” fare, served buffet-style on the back porch of the Main House and featuring a different fresh-from-the-oven “Guilty Pleasure” each morning.
 We invite you to enjoy it poolside in the expansive, lush tropical garden that serves as our common area, which has pockets of privacy throughout, allowing guests relaxed enjoyment of our intimate ambience in their own space.
 Or take a tray to the Duval Street veranda, your room, or your private porch, deck, or patio.

 Those familiar with mainstream B&Bs, known to fuss over their guests in what, to our minds, seems a forced and over-solicitous manner, may be surprised at the unobtrusive style of our service … again, characteristic of a boutique hotel.
 While our staff is friendly and accommodating, we are impatient with pretension and believe that guest privacy is paramount.
 Therefore, we let our guests set the level of interaction with their fellow guests and with us.